-All dogs must be on a short, hand-held lead to minimise trip hazards.
+All dogs must be on a short, hand-held lead (no cani-cross leads) to minimise trip hazards.
 One dog per runner maximum.
 We also ask that dog runners occupy the back of the start area, to minimise the chance of the dog’s lead tripping somebody up.
 An adult should be running solo, accompanying a child under-11 or in charge of a dog or a buggy but never both please.
 Dog walkers who are supporting runners are asked to keep off the paths that the runners use during the run please.

 Why not order yourself a printed plastic barcode?

 A range of tough and durable plastic parkrun barcode ID tags are available via http://www.parkrun-barcode.org.uk/ These are the only UK authorised and professionally printed tags and feature the parkrun branding and logo, your athlete details and can also be personalised with your ICE (In Case of Emergency) telephone number and additional information including specific medical details.
 They come in a range of options and can be attached to a key ring, laces, and running vest zip or worn on a lanyard.

 Tue 1 Jan 2019 Double parkrun day!
 Not at Fountains unfortunately!

 Sun 10 Feb 2019 Muddy Boots 10k, Ripon https://bookitzone.com/muddyboots/mR2FFX